cpojer/expo-docs/versions/unversioned/guides/how-expo-works.md

 }
 ```

 Every field in the manifest is some configuration option that tells Expo what it needs to know to run your app.
-The app fetches the manifest first and uses it to show your app's loading icon that you specified in `app.json`, then proceeds to fetch your app's JavaScript at the given `bundleUrl` -- this URL points to the React Native Packager Server.
+The app fetches the manifest first and uses it to show your app's loading icon that you specified in `app.json`, then proceeds to fetch your app's JavaScript at the given `bundleUrl` -- this URL points to the Metro Server.

 In order to stream logs to XDE, the Expo SDK intercepts calls to `console.log`, `console.warn`, etc. and posts them to the `logUrl` specified in the manifest.
 This endpoint is on the Expo Development Server.

-### React Native Packager Server
+### Metro Server

-If you use React Native without Expo, you would start the packager by running `react-native start` in your project directory.
+If you use React Native without Expo, you would start Metro (the bundler for React Native) by running `react-native start` in your project directory.
 Expo starts this up for you and pipes `STDOUT` to XDE.
 This server has two purposes.

 The first is to serve your app JavaScript compiled into a single file and translating any JavaScript code that you wrote which isn't compatible with your phone's JavaScript engine.
 JSX, for example, is not valid JavaScript -- it is a language extension that makes working with React components more pleasant and it compiles down into plain function calls -- so `<HelloWorld />` would become `React.createElement(HelloWorld, {}, null)` (see [JSX in Depth](https://facebook.github.io/react/docs/jsx-in-depth.html) for more information).
 Other language features like [async/await](https://blog.expo.io/react-native-meets-async-functions-3e6f81111173#.4c2517o5m) are not yet available in most engines and so they need to be compiled down into JavaScript code that will run on your phone's JavaScript engine, JavaScriptCore.